Enjoy my personal favorite 2-week Florida road trip itinerary, based on my experiences of growing up in the state.

 Beginning Your 2-Week Florida Road Trip

-Where you begin your Florida road trip is up to you.
+Where you begin your ultimate Florida road trip is up to you.
 If you are driving your own vehicle into or from another part of the state, then pick up on this itinerary at its closest destination.

 For example, if you’re traveling from the East Coast then you’ll likely take Interstate 95 straight down and your first stop would be St. Augustine or Daytona Beach.